-a six-month workshop for international documentaries in the rough cut stage, focusing on editing, distribution and marketing strategy
+an eight-month long workshop for documentaries in the rough cut stage with ambitions to enter the international market, focusing on editing, distribution and marketing strategy development

 next deadline: January 26, 2023

 1ST session / rough cut / April

 During the first session the participants and their tutors are looking for the "DNA" of each film.
 In editing rooms they focus on storytelling and start asking basic marketing questions.

 Everything starts with screenings of the rough cuts, followed by discussions and in-depth analysis of the narrative structure and dramaturgy.
 The participants are assigned a supervising tutor and a ‘fresh eye’ consultant to work with on the editing to enhance their project's potential for international audiences.

 The producers start thinking about the best distribution and festival strategy, searching for opportunities for their films within different territories, platforms or institutions.

 The first session will take place in Banská Štiavnica, Slovakia between April 25-30.

 The second session is about finding the right direction of the film.
 Participants have a chance to test their current rough cuts on important decision makers and discuss their distribution possibilities with them.